FlavScents AInsights Entry for Alpha-Terpineol (CAS: 98-55-5)

 8. Practical Insights for Formulators

 Alpha-terpineol is valued for its ability to enhance floral and citrus notes in both flavors and fragrances.
-It synergizes well with other terpenes and floral compounds, providing depth and complexity.
-Formulators should be cautious of its potential to dominate a composition if used excessively.
-It is often under-utilized in formulations seeking a subtle floral lift, and over-use can lead to an overpowering lilac note.
+It synergizes well with other monoterpenes and floral compounds, providing a balanced and harmonious profile.
+Formulators should be cautious of its potential to dominate a blend if used excessively.
+It is often under-utilized in complex formulations where its subtlety can add depth without overpowering other components.

 Citation hooks: FlavScents; industry practice